Hugo Banzer: As constitutional president (1997–2001)

 In 1997, Banzer finally achieved democratic election as president of Bolivia, at the age of 71.
 He was the first former dictator in Latin America's recent history to transition successfully to democratic politics and return to power by way of the ballot box.
 During his tenure he launched – under the guidelines outlined by the United States – a program to fight drug-trafficking in Bolivia which called for the eradication of coca, a controversial strategy.
 During his tenure a bitter divide developed within the ADN between Banzer and his vice president Jorge Quiroga.
-Banzer's faction, known as the dinosaurios, comprised the party's old guard and its members were less ideologically inclined, being mostly concerned with holding power and preserving Banzer's historical reputation.
-In contrast, Quiroga's pitufos faction was made up of technocratic free-market hardliners, and was far more willing to use force against protestors than the dinosaurios were.
+Banzer's faction, known as the dinosaurios, comprised the party's old guard, and its members were less ideologically inclined, being mostly concerned with holding power and preserving Banzer's historical reputation.
+In contrast, Quiroga's pitufos faction was made up of technocratic free-market hardliners, and was far more willing to use force against protestors than the dinosaurios.
 Relations between Banzer and Quiroga soon broke down, causing frequent chaos within the cabinet.

 Members of the Military College of La Paz class of 1947 celebrating their golden jubilee.
 Left to right: General Hernán Terrazas Céspedes, Constitutional President Banzer, Admiral José Vargas, and Major Mario Villavicencio.

 Banzer was the president during the Cochabamba Water War in 2000, which centered on the privatization of the water works of Bolivia's third largest city, Cochabamba.
 In 1999, the World Bank discouraged water subsidies, writing "... no subsidies should be given to ameliorate the increase in water tariffs in Cochabamba."
-However, that year, in Cochabomba, a water contract was awarded to Aguas del Tunari, a subsidiary of Bechtel (a U.S. company) and the only bidder, for $2.5 billion.
+However, that year, in Cochabamba, a water contract was awarded to Aguas del Tunari, a subsidiary of Bechtel (a U.S. company) and the only bidder, for $2.5 billion.
 According to a report from Historic.ly, "The federal congress did this without consideration of the pueblo or the autonomy of the indigenous people who lived there."
 After one month of the contract, Bechtel raised the water rates over 60%.
 Local people could not collect rainwater either, as the rights to rainwater had also been given to the company.
 By January 2000, protests erupted in Bolivia in response to the privatization of water.
 Violence occurred when police and demonstrators clashed.
 Banzer then declared a "state of siege".
-When officials of the consortium who had bought the right to run the water works fled after being told by the authorities that their safety could not be guaranteed, the Banzer government declared that they had abandoned the project in April 2000, declared the contract void, and settled with the demonstrators.
+When officials of the consortium who had bought the right to run the water works fled after being told by the authorities that their safety could not be guaranteed, the Banzer government declared that it had abandoned the project in April 2000, declared the contract void, and settled with the demonstrators.

 Banzer was diagnosed with lung cancer in June 2001 by doctors at the Walter Reed Army Medical Center in Washington DC, and even though he had a year left of his five-year term (he had himself agitated to legally extend the presidential term), he resigned on 7 August.
 He was succeeded by Vice President Jorge Quiroga.